smclacke/pipex/README.md

  ```
 ./pipex here_doc LIMITER cmd1 cmd2 cmd3 ... cmdn outfile
 ```
 Arguments must consist of "here_doc", the LIMITER, n number of commands and an outfile.
-To add flags to commands, use double quotes e.g. "wc -l".